AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-data-mesh-after-hype.md

 - Access controls (who can read what)
 - Discovery metadata (searchable in a catalog)

-This discipline—treating published datasets as products rather than pipeline outputs—improves data quality and consumer trust regardless of whether the organization adopts the full mesh topology.
+This discipline, treating published datasets as products rather than pipeline outputs, improves data quality and consumer trust regardless of whether the organization adopts the full mesh topology.

 ![Data product thinking domain ownership model showing federated governance at top providing policies and standards to four domain teams (Sales, Marketing, Finance, Product), each publishing data products with SLA badges, consuming the self-serve data platform for capabilities, and sharing data products cross-domain](./images/data-mesh-after-hype/data-mesh-domain-ownership-topology.png)